Moisture Sensitivity Level (MSL)

 For connector products stored at Harwin, at the end of the 3 year shelf life, any components that have not been sold are destroyed and responsibly recycled.

-If you have any questions regarding this statement, please do not hesitate to contact the Technical Team on [email protected].
+If you have any questions regarding this statement, please do not hesitate to contact the Technical Team using our Ask an Expert form.